kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

     1. Rollout KKP installer target again
     1. Create new git tag and push this new tag
     1. rollout argo-apps again and sync all apps on both seeds.

-## Further improvements which are on horizon
-1. Use Secrets folder (e.g. with git-crypt)
-1. Sync Presets
-1. Thanos Application
-1. Optional External-DNS app so that DNS entries can be done separately
-1. Run targets via Github Actions